DevExpress-Examples/winforms-pivotgrid-linq-to-sql-server-mode/Readme.md

 <!-- default badges end -->
 # PivotGridControl and LINQ to SQL - a Server Mode Example

-This example demonstrates the PivotGridControl that is bound to LINQ to SQL classes and operates in Server mode.
+This example demonstrates a PivotGridControl bound to LINQ and SQL classes and operates in server mode.

 ## Files to Look At